-Graphic designers create artwork or designs for published, printed or electronic media, such as magazines, brochures and websites.
-They may also help to develop television advertisements.
+Graphic designers create artwork or designs for published, printed or electronic media such as magazines, brochures, television advertisements and websites.

-Pay rates for graphic designers depend on their experience, skill and employer.
+Pay for graphic designers varies depending on skills, experience and employer.

 What you will do

 Graphic designers may do some or all of the following:

 - develop design ideas by researching and brainstorming with colleagues